ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 CONTRACT_ADDRESS = "0x<your contract address>"
 ```

-### Step 3: Grab your contract ABI {#step-3-grab-your-contract-ABI}
+### Grab your contract ABI {#grab-your-contract-ABI}

-Our contract ABI (Application Binary Interface) is the interface to interact with our smart contract.
-You can learn more about Contract ABIs [here](../../guides/eth_getlogs.md#what-are-ab-is).
-Hardhat automatically generates an ABI for us and saves it in the HelloWorld.json file.
-In order to use this we'll need to parse out the contents by adding the following lines of code to our `contract-interact.js` file:
+Our contract [ABI (Application Binary Interface)](/glossary/#abi) is the interface to interact with our smart contract.
+Hardhat automatically generates an ABI and saves it in `HelloWorld.json`.
+To use the ABI, we'll need to parse out the contents by adding the following lines of code to our `contract-interact.js` file:

 ```javascript
 // interact.js